-If you are wondering, what is a proper adjective, chances are you want to learn about its function in a sentence and how it is constructed.
-You might be confused about the difference between a proper adjective and a proper noun, especially since proper nouns are discussed in elementary school with most children, while proper adjectives are a much more complex concept that are often not made clear until high school or beyond.
-Read on to learn about proper adjectives and how they work grammatically within the English language.
+It is easy be confused about the difference between a proper adjective and a proper noun, especially since proper nouns are discussed in elementary school with most children, while proper adjectives are a much more complex concept that are often not made clear until high school or beyond.

 You probably are familiar with proper noun: the special nouns in the English language that are privileged enough to have their first letter capitalized.
 These are the nouns that refer to specific things, places, or people.
 For example, writer is a regular noun, but Shakespeare is a proper noun.

 The noun country is regular, but Canada is a proper noun.
 Now, proper nouns are in fact the origins for proper adjectives.
 If Shakespeare is the proper noun, Shakespearian is the proper adjective.
 If Canada is the proper noun, Canadian is the proper adjective.
 Just like proper nouns, proper adjectives are capitalized, too.

 Sometimes, proper adjectives are used to explicitly and directly describe something.
 This is like any adjective that describes a noun, but this is a much more specific technique.
 Using our original two examples, it is much more succinct to write, “The Shakespearian play Hamlet is…” than to write “The play Hamlet, which was written by Shakespeare, is…” so writers tend to prefer to use the first option.
 Similarly, “The Canadian prime minister” is a much more concise way of writing “The prime minister that is currently in office in Canada.”
 So, the first main use is to build our adjective vocabulary so we can accurately and describe things with adjectives related to important proper nouns.